RapidCoders/Coding-Practice/DAY_28/README.md

-# Q.1 Write a program which accept number 'n' from user and display even sqaures 'n' times.
+# Q.1 Write a program which accept number from user and display even sqaures 'n' times.
 ```
 Input: 3
 Output: 4 16 36